 The majority of the monuments that tourists visiting Morocco see today are from Sultan Sidi Mohamed Abdullah's rule in the 18th century when he transformed the city from a tiny village into a major trading hub between Southern Europe and Northern Africa.

 Today, we'd like to highlight some of the most beautiful sites to visit in Essaouira while on vacation in Morocco.

 The Fort of Marrakesh's Gate

 The Marrakech Gate is one of Essaouira's most distinctive historical sites, reflecting the city's cultural and aesthetic significance.
-This medieval gate and structure, which is located in the old city's south western portion, today houses a magnificent arts display.
+This medieval gate and structure, which is located in the old city's southwestern portion, today houses a magnificent art display.
 Several people that visit Morocco are drawn to such significant sites.

 The Gate of Marrakesh, which was built in the 19th century to safeguard the city, is actually a military structure with a surface area of roughly 980 square meters.
 The structure was used to position dozens of canons to defend the city from attacks from the east.
 Today, many people visit this amazing historical place while on vacation in Morocco.

 Essaouira, like many other Moroccan cities, has a massive, spectacular defensive wall that was built during the reign of Sidi Mohamed Abdullah in 1765.
 Despite the fact that these walls were built using European architectural outlines and styles, there are some distinguishing Moroccan characteristics.
 Several tourists visiting Morocco are drawn to the historical structures.